CismonX/arma-flow/README.md

 # arma-flow

-A simple power flow calculator using Newton's method.
+A simple power flow calculator using Newton's method, written in C++ and armadillo.

 ## 1. Requirements

 * A newer version of [Armadillo](http://arma.sourceforge.net/)
   * Tested on 8.400.0
 * The [Options](https://mulholland.xyz/docs/options/) library
 * Compiler with supports C++17

 ## 2. Documentation